-The Open Society Justice Initiative assisted Macedonian lawyer Filip Medarski to litigate the case through the Macedonian courts, and acted as co-counsel before the European Court of Human Rights.
+The Open Society Justice Initiative assisted Macedonian lawyer Filip Medarski in litigating the case through the Macedonian courts and acted as co-counsel before the European Court of Human Rights.

 On December 13, 2012, the Grand Chamber of the European Court of Human Rights delivered judgment in the case, finding multiple violations of the European Convention.